brentgroves/repsys/a_status/a_ideas/cnc_tool_management_system.md

-# Structures Tooling Management System
+# Structures CNC Tool Management System

 The following is in markdown format.
 You can view it better at <https://markdownlivepreview.com/> by copying and pasting the contents below.